 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.

 Representation of the creditors committee for one of the country’s largest producers of plastic films in a Chapter 11 case pending in the United States Bankruptcy Court in the Northern District of Georgia.
 The matter involved a 363 sale of the debtor with more than $250 million in secured and unsecured debt, property in various states and more than 1,200 employees.

 Currently represent an indenture trustee for approximately $3 billion in unsecured debt instruments in cases involving a publicly traded oil and natural gas company.
 The indenture trustee is co-chair of the official committee of unsecured creditors.
 In re Linn Energy, LLC, et al., Case No. 16-60040 (Bankr.
 S.D.
 Tex. filed May 11, 2016).

-Represented the official committee of unsecured creditors in the Chapter 11 cases of firearms manufacturer with more than $100 of secured debt and $250 million of unsecured debt.
+Represented the official committee of unsecured creditors in the Chapter 11 cases of firearms manufacturer with more than $100 million of secured debt and $250 million of unsecured debt.
 Committee forced global settlement embodied in confirmed plan of reorganization that included rights offering raising $50 million in new capital.
 In re Colt Holding Co., LLC, et al., Case No. 15-11296-LSS (Bankr.
 D. Del.
 Filed Jun 14, 2015).

 Represented the largest creditor (the indenture trustee for more than $325 million in indebtedness; no official creditors’ committee was appointed) and currently represent the liquidating trustee under the debtor’s confirmed plan of liquidation in bankruptcy of bank holding company.
 In re R&G Financial Corporation, Case No. 10-04124 (Bankr.
 D.P.R. filed May 14, 2010).